jonas-kaufmann/jonas-kaufmann.github.io/_pages/about.md

-Hey there, I'm a computer science student at Saarland University and a member of the [Operating Systems Group](https://os.mpi-sws.org/) at the Max Planck Institute for Software Systems under the supervision of my namesake [Antoine Kaufmann](https://people.mpi-sws.org/~antoinek/).
+Hey there, I'm a computer science student at Saarland University and a member of the [Operating Systems Group](https://os.mpi-sws.org/) at the Max Planck Institute for Software Systems (MPI-SWS) under the supervision of my namesake [Antoine Kaufmann](https://people.mpi-sws.org/~antoinek/).
 There, I am helping to develop the full system simulation framework [SimBricks](https://simbricks.github.io/) as well as spinning off my own project [AC⚡DSim](/assets/pdf/sosp_src_acdsim_poster.pdf).

 Generally, I enjoy playing around with hard- and software to figure out what